 There are also some sea creatures that you should avoid while swimming in the waters of Palawan.
 In particular, lionfish, stonefish, and box jellyfish stings are extremely painful and can even be fatal to humans.
 It is a good idea to orient yourself about these creatures prior to your visit.

 Take note of what they look like so you’ll be able to identify them on sight.
 Most beaches put up warnings if these creatures are sighted.
 So if you see a warning about jellyfish sightings or sightings of stonefish or lionfish, heed the warning for your own safety.
 You should also invest in a pair of aqua shoes to protect your feet while wading in the waters.

 There are also mosquito-borne diseases in the Philippines, such as malaria and dengue, and Palawan is no exception, especially in the southern part of the province.
 The most effective way to protect yourself is by getting all your vaccines up to date before traveling and by making a good use of mosquito repellent.
 The best way to avoid mosquite-borne disease is by avoiding mosquito bites.

-Finally, be mindful that rabbies exist in Palawan and is far from being eradicated.
+Finally, be mindful that rabbies exists in Palawan and is far from being eradicated.
 You might find a cute puppy or dog along the road or playing on the beach, but you can never know if its vaccines are up to date and if it’s not infected.
 A simple lick on an open wound can transmit rabbies and there is no known cure for this disease once the symptoms appear.
 In a general manner, the best strategy to avoid getting infected, stung or bitten is by avoiding touching any wildlife, either underwater or on land (including stray dogs and cats).

 So, Is It Safe To Tour In Palawan?